neicnordic/neic.no/_activities/nt1.md

 #### dCache
 Storage of NDGF Tier1 is distributed across many computing centres.
-The dCache system , developed with contribution from NeIC, takes care of orchestrating data stored on disks and tapes all over Scandinavia.
+The dCache system, developed with contribution from NeIC, takes care of orchestrating data stored on disks and tapes all over Scandinavia.
 It also accepts data from CERN and other Tier1 centres.